Russian conquest of Central Asia: Battle of Ican

 In 1864, Alimkul tried to raid the territory of the Russians and recapture the occupied lands, but at Ican his army got in front of a hundred Cossacks.
 Alimkul's attempts to defeat the small Cossack army failed.
-Despite suffering heavy casualties, the Cossack's managed to break through Alimkul's encirclement and make it to safety.
+Despite suffering heavy casualties, the Cossacks managed to break through Alimkul's encirclement and make it to safety.
 As a result of this failure, Alimkul retreated.